derek-yip/passport-cropper/README.md

 5. Click "Download" icon to download the photo into local machine
 6. Say goodbye to the complexities of traditional photo editing software and enjoy the convenience of the Passport Photo Cropper.

+## For Developer
+- External Package using react-cropper base on cropper.js by fengyuanchen ([Documentation Link](https://github.com/fengyuanchen/cropperjs) )

 ## License